sqlpad/sqlpad/docs/api-queries.md

 ## Server Filtering and Pagination

 Queries may grow to a large number of entries.
-Use pagination and filtering to effeciently fetch intended queries.
+Use pagination and filtering to efficiently fetch intended queries.

 ### Example